HomeMoroccoFes

 What Travellers Should Do Now

-Register with embassy services upon arrival for stays exceeding seven days.
-The British Consulate in Casablanca maintains emergency contact protocols for Fes visitors through local honorary representatives.
+Register with respective embassy services upon arrival for stays exceeding two weeks.
+The British Consulate in Casablanca provides emergency assistance for UK nationals throughout Morocco.

-Purchase comprehensive travel insurance covering medical evacuation and repatriation.
-Standard European health insurance provides limited coverage in Morocco.
+Purchase comprehensive travel insurance covering medical evacuation.
+Standard European health insurance does not extend to Morocco, making private coverage essential for serious medical situations.

 Key Facts:

-• Morocco maintains Level 2 travel advisory with standard precautions recommended
+• Morocco maintains Level 2 travel advisory status with standard precautions advised

 Sources